 Study with us

-PBS is a new course at Cambridge that focuses on the full range of topics in psychology.
 Psychology is a diverse discipline and this is reflected in the PBS course, which covers developmental, biological, cognitive, and social psychological approaches to topics such as psychopathology, language, perception, gender, family relationships, brain mechanisms, personality and group interactions, amongst other topics.
 There also is the opportunity to look at these topics from the perspective of other disciplines, notably anthropology, linguistics, philosophy and sociology.

 Full details are provided on the Psychological and Behavioural Sciences Tripos website, and summarised in the University Undergraduate Prospectus.

-Psychology has a wide range of applications including graduate study in professional psychology, such as Clinical or Occupational Psychology, teaching, management consulting, banking, journalism and the civil service.
+Psychology has a wide range of applications including graduate study in professional Psychology, such as Clinical or Occupational Psychology, teaching, management consulting, banking, journalism and the civil service.

 There are a series of talks on careers available to graduates from the PBS Tripos that will assist students in thinking about their future careers.